forfudan/MojoMiji/src/miji/basic/copy.md

 As a Python user, you may be unfamiliar with the concept of "move" in programming.
 In Mojo, "move" means transferring the object (its value, type, and memory location) of a variable to another variable.
 After the move, the original variable becomes uninitialized and cannot be used anymore.
 This is different from copying, where both variables remain valid and independent of each other.

 Just like **implicit copy** only works on types that are "cheap" to copy, **move** operations in Mojo only work on types that are "expensive" to copy.
-These types include composite types (e.g., lists, dictionaries, structs) and user-defined types.
+These types include composite types (e.g., lists, dictionaries, structs) and certain user-defined types.
 They are usually large in size and are stored on the heap.
 Moving these types avoids the overhead of copying large amounts of data.

 After a move operation, the new variable name is referring to the same memory location as the original variable, no new memory allocation or copying of values is needed.
 This makes move operations very efficient, especially for large data structures.